c3g/project_tracking/README.md

-# Tracking the C3G project
+# Tracking the C3G projects

 This is an API to access and modify the C3G data processing tracking database.